Danilo Medina

 Medina previously served as Chief of Staff to the President of the Dominican Republic from 1996 to 1999 and from 2004 to 2006, and is a member of the Dominican Liberation Party (PLD).
 He won the May 2012 Dominican presidential election, defeating Hipòlito Mejía with 51% of the votes.
 On 15 May 2016, Danilo Medina leading a coalition of parties won the 2016 Dominican presidential election, defeating the leader of the opposition and PRM candidate Luis Abinader with 61.8% of the votes, the highest percentage received by a president elected in free elections since 1924 when Horacio Vásquez won the presidency with 69.8% of the ballots—surpassing Juan Bosch's record of 59.5% obtained in 1962, and Leonel Fernández's 57.1% of the votes obtained in 2004.

 Medina's second term has been characterized as humane, transparent and goal-driven by its supporters.
 With a penchant for performing weekly visits to impoverished rural sections of the country, President Medina finished his second term with a 65% approval rate.
-However, during his second term there were attempts to seek a third term which was frustrated after a call from the US Department of State secretary Mike Pompeo.
+However, during his second term there were attempts to seek a third term which was frustrated after a call from the United States Secretary of State Mike Pompeo.

 Medina's family, including two of his brothers, are currently being investigated under allegations of corruption, involving traffic of influence by which they benefited under Medina presidency, obtaining multiple contracts and business with the State.
 As of November 2020, the investigation process had entered a new phase following the arrests of two of Medina's brothers.